 Public Health Laboratories can enter jurisdiction-specific data or use the Tool's default values to produce a summary of health and economic impacts of laboratory-based surveillance and testing for

 The Tool’s outputs can be used for educating legislative staff, improving internal operations, or building relationships with clinical partners via the CDC example report template, manually copying select tables or exporting a full report.
 Along with spreadsheet-based tool outputs, the report can be quickly adapted to highlight select elements, allowing it to be tailored to a jurisdiction’s needs.

-In addition to the CDC example report template, APHL has also developed a one-pager that can be used to educate state legislators, in addition to program partners.
-The one-pager is designed to be customizable, using the Tool's outputs and examples of individual outbreak stories and successes.
+In addition to the CDC example report template, APHL has also developed an editable template that can be used to create an educational one-pager for state legislators, program partners, and internal program and operations staff.
+Download the template and customize it using the Tool's outputs and examples of individual outbreak stories and successes.

 For more information about this initiative, please contact